Carl Coulter

-Carl Coulter (born November 14, 1966) is a former professional Canadian football offensive lineman.
+Carl Coulter (born November 14, 1966) is a Canadian former professional football offensive lineman.
 He played 15 seasons in the Canadian Football League for six different teams.
 He was named CFL All-Star in 1998 and was a part of one Grey Cup championship team with the Hamilton Tiger-Cats in 1999.
 Coulter played CIS football for the Carleton Ravens.
 After a football career he moved on to teaching at elementary schools and doing construction work in Ottawa.